TIPPET RICHARDSON KEEPS OUR CLIENTS INFORMED TOO!

 - Where the initial transferee is in a specialized position, it is generally expected that the business already has premises in Canada.
 [Allowance is made for managerial-level employees who may indeed be coming to start the operation, and who may therefore be tasked with finding premises.]

 - The transfer of executives/managers must be supported by evidence that the business is large enough to support such functions

 - Where the transfer is of a specialized knowledge worker, the worker should be directed by management at the Canadian operation, and

-- Initial work permits in start-up scenarios are for 1 year only; renewal will require evidence that the new Canadian operation has engaged in the continuous provision of goods or services for the prior year, and that the new office has been staffed.
+- Initial work permits in start-up scenarios are for 1 year only; renewal requires evidence that the new Canadian operation has engaged in the continuous provision of goods or services for the prior year, and that the new office has been staffed.

 Multiple Short-Term Projects/‘Parachuting’

 In prior guidance, IRCC indicated that foreign companies with Canadian clients should not use their Canadian affiliate companies (who are otherwise uninvolved in the situation) as vehicles simply to allow the foreign companies’ foreign workers to ‘parachute’ in to Canada to carry out their duties.
 In what appears to be a shift from such prior guidance, IRCC has indicated that where a foreign company has a project or projects in Canada, it may issue an ICT work permit (using the Canadian operation) for up to 1 year to facilitate the need for the foreign worker to fulfill his duties.
 This seems to be a variation to prior guidance.
 The new guidance does still restrict such ‘parachuting’ to 1 year maximums.

 Some of the above may have significant impact on various ICT applications, and corporations, and their representatives, who wish to utilize ICT provisions to send foreign workers to Canada should be aware of the changes.